 The Volkswagen Golf Blue-e-motion has hopped onto the bandwagon, joining the Nissan Leaf, Chevrolet Volt, Ford Focus EV, smart ED and many others.

+The electric Golf is not very different from the regular gasoline powered Golf.
+Although people with a sharp eye might noticed that it doesn’t have a muffler.
 The Golf Blue-e-motion is powered by an 85 kW electric engine (114 horsepower) that delivers a maximum of 199 lbs-ft of torque.
 Its lithium-ion battery can store up to 26.5 kWh.
 Its range is 150 km and brake energy is recovered to improve this range.
 Max speed is 137 km/hr and, according to Volkswagen, the vehicle can go from 0-100 km/hr in 11.8 seconds.

 Let’s get to the battery.
 It is made up of 180 cells clustered into 30 modules.
 These are stored under the trunk floor (the spare tire is under the rear seat and between the two front seats).
 This also frees up a space for the exhaust system (it’s basically a tunnel that runs down the centre of the vehicle).
 A separate ventilation system ensures that the battery temperature remains constant and perfect.
 Adding approximately 200 kg to the Golf, these batteries lower the vehicle’s centre of gravity and therefore make for better road handling.
 The charging plug is under the VW insignia in the centre of the grille.